Teaching Assistant (TA)/Reader Information (MAE)

 • No. TAship covers tuition, fees and health insurance only.
 The student is responsible for paying the NRST and local fees as noted in the TA offer letter.

-• I was selected for a TA position that I didn't choose, do I have to accept?
+• I was selected for a TA/Reader position that I didn't choose, do I have to accept?

 • This is at your discretion.
-If the course assigned isn't a fit, please sign, date and decline the TA offer according to the instructions sent in the initial TA email.
+If the course assigned isn't a fit, please sign, date and decline the TA/Reader offer according to the instructions sent in the offer letter email.

-NOTE: There is no guarantee that you will be offered a different TAship within the MAE department.
-You are strongly encouraged to contact other departments or check Handshake to inquire about other TA opportunities.
+NOTE: There is no guarantee that you will be offered a different position within the MAE department.
+You are strongly encouraged to contact other departments or check Handshake to inquire about other opportunities.

 • The course I was assigned to says, "The Staff", what do I do?

-• I have submitted my TA Application/General Interest Form/TA Offer Letter and Supplemental Contract, now what?
+• I have submitted my Application/General Interest Form/TA Offer Letter and Supplemental Contract, now what?

-• I found out I was awarded a GSR for the quarter I planned to TA, what happens?
+• I found out I was awarded a GSR for the quarter I planned to serve as a TA/Reader, what happens?

-• Discuss your TAship-GSRship offers with your major professor to ensure your timeline for advancement or time to degree is not delayed.
-If you plan to decline the TAship, inform the MAE graduate program coordinator immediately.
+• Discuss your TA/Readership and GSRship offers with your major professor to ensure your timeline for advancement or time to degree is not delayed.
+If you plan to decline the TA/Readership, inform the MAE graduate program coordinator immediately.